Skip to main content

 How do I check if my VPN is working?

-First, connect to your VPN and then visit this IP Address Checker.
+First, connect to your VPN and then visit the Best Answer Hub IP Address Checker.
 If the IP address shown matches the VPN server location and not your real location, your VPN is working.
 You should also check that the "VPN Detected" status shows as active.
 For thorough verification, run a DNS leak test and WebRTC leak test.

 What is an ISP and why does it show on IP lookups?